NETWAYS/jenkins-training/Beispiel/04_plugins.md

 Plugins are a big selling point of Jenkins

 * Can be installed directly from the web interface
-  - Can also be installed manualy
+  - Can also be installed manually
-* Each Plugin is documented in the Wiki
+* Each plugin is documented in the Wiki
 * Written in Java

 ~~~SECTION:notes~~~